AllStarLink/ASL-Asterisk/README.md

 _Refer to your Linux distribution's documentation for information on how to do this_

 ## Compiling
-_Make sure the Asterisk 1.4 prerequisites are installed on your system before attemmptiog to compile_
+_Make sure the Asterisk 1.4 prerequisites are installed on your system before attempting to compile_

 <pre>
 git clone https://github.com/AllStarLink/Asterisk.git